4 Key Competencies Needed to be A Successful Project

 It is all the more astonishing that companies continue to invest every second lesson (46 percent) in the development and expansion of technical skills and only almost every third training hour flows into the establishment and expansion of power skills (29 percent).

 This also does not change the opinion of the respondents, at which nine out of ten project employees state that Power Skills help them to work more intelligently.
-Companies are therefore faced with the challenge to prioritize the development of power skills.
+Companies are therefore faced with the challenge of prioritizing the development of power skills.
 As the reason for this, the pulse-of-the-professional report 2023 leads costs as the greatest obstacle to employee development, followed by a lack of perceived value.

 The report thus proves what is every day in many companies: The lack of measurability between training and further education for corporate goals is often a stumbling block for important projects.

-“Our organization is committed to ensuring that project employees develop the most solid skills in order to keep up and make a difference,” said Pierre Le Manh, President and Chief Executive Officer of the PMI.
+“Our organization is committed to ensuring that project employees develop the most solid skills to keep up and make a difference,” said Pierre Le Manh, President and Chief Executive Officer of the PMI.

-“Technical skills and business sense will always be important in project management, but this study shows that organizations and project managers also have to give priority to the development of power skills in order to achieve the best possible project results.”
+“Technical skills and business sense will always be important in project management, but this study shows that organizations and project managers also have to give priority to the development of power skills to achieve the best possible project results.”

 Info: A total of 3,492 project experts from various industries and regions were interviewed for the creation of this report, including North America, Latin America, the Caribbean, China, Europe, South Asia, the Middle East, and North Africa, the Asian-Pacific area and Africa south of the Sahara.